GeomScale/volesti/CONTRIBUTING.md

 ## Modify the branch (implement, implement, implement)

-Before contributiong to a library by adding a new feature, or a bugfix, or improving documentation, it is always wise to interact with the community of developers, for example by opening an issue.
+Before contributing to a library by adding a new feature, or a bugfix, or improving documentation, it is always wise to interact with the community of developers, for example by opening an issue.

 ### Tests